Shivaji Nagar railway station: Suburban trains

+A new platform for suburban trains was constructed at this station.
+This serves as origin & departure of some suburban trains at this stations.
+This can accommodate 12 coach emu train.

 Expansion

 A new platform is proposed to be constructed at the station for trains originating and terminating here.
 This will accommodate the local trains originating and terminating over here.
 This platform will be constructed near platform no. 1.
 There are also plans to start long-distance trains from here.
 Plans are there to construct three multistory buildings dedicated parking lots for vehicles, waiting rooms and commercial outlets at this station.
 One track will be increased for termination of long-distance trains.
 Land acquisition will be done on Patil Estate side.
 This station along with four other stations in Chandigarh, Bijwasan and Anand Vihar Terminal in Delhi and Habibganj in Bhopal are under development for world-class standard stations.

 The existing station will be demolished and new station will be constructed on the site of current station.
 Roughly 8.5 acres land will be required in addition.
 The new station will have connectivity to Pune Metro project, National Highway 48 and to neighboring bus stand.